TL;DR

 To combat this threat, we must first understand it.
 Executive burnout is not simply stress.
 The World Health Organisation defines burnout as a syndrome resulting from chronic workplace stress that has not been successfully managed.
 It's characterised by three distinct dimensions:

 For a leader, this translates into a tangible decline in cognitive function.
-Recent data from the UK's Health and Safety Executive (HSE) shows work-related stress, depression or anxiety continues to be the leading cause of work-related ill health, accounting for an estimated 17.1 million working days lost in 2023/24.
+Recent data from the UK public and industry sources and Safety Executive (HSE) shows work-related stress, depression or anxiety continues to be the leading cause of work-related ill health, accounting for an estimated 17.1 million working days lost in 2023/24.
 While this data covers the whole workforce, senior leaders are uniquely vulnerable due to the immense pressure and "always-on" culture they face.

 The Reality of "Cognitive Erosion"